 The renting experience is heavily reliant on the relationship between the renter and the property owner.
-Together, owners and tenants work to create the best renting experiences possible for both parties.
-After all, a productive relationship between a landlord and a tenant works for everyone.
+Together, owners and residents work to create the best renting experiences possible for both parties.
+After all, a productive relationship between a landlord and a resident works for everyone.

 You can help make your stay in your rental home a great one with these rental tips.

 One of the most critical parts of being competitive with others interested in the same property you desire to rent is to come to the meeting prepared.
 Make sure you complete your application ahead of time—including references and a completed credit report.
 Remember that you can get three free credit reports each year.